How well does your organization communicate with its employees?

 Why is internal communication so powerful?

-Employees that trust and feel connected to an organization are more likely to be engaged, resulting in less turnover and increased productivity—which is nothing to sneeze at.
-Disengaged employees cost organizations between $450 and $550 billion a year.
+Employees who trust and feel connected to an organization are more likely to be engaged, resulting in less turnover and increased productivity—which is nothing to sneeze at.
+Disengaged employees cost organizations the equivalent of 18% of their salary.

 8 tips to improve your internal communication strategy